-\section{DISCUSSION AND CONCLUSIONS}
+With regard to the comparison with $\text{DI}^2\text{-FGSM}$, we observe that similar ASR$_{\text{TN}}$ are achieved in most cases with lower PSNR values.
+The gain in PSNR is particularly evident in the case of AWGN detection.
+Given that $\text{DI}^2\text{-FGSM}$ is based on input processing diversity, it is not surprising that its effectiveness depends heavily on the specific forensic task.
+Notably, $\text{DI}^2\text{-FGSM}$ and the confidence-based method proposed in this paper are different and somewhat complementary approaches, that could be also combined together to further increase attack transferability.
+Finally, we verified that, similarly to what happens passing from I-FGSM to MI-FGSM with PSNR limitation, integrating the momentum method in $\text{DI}^2\text{-FGSM}$ does not improve the transferability significantly.

+\section{Discussion and Conclusions}

-Aiming at verifying some previous results showing a certain lack of transferability of adversarial attacks against CNN-based image forensic detectors, we introduced a general strategy to control the strength of the attacks based on the margin (here referred to as confidence) between the logit value of the target class and those of the other classes.
-Based on the experiments we have carried out, we can conclude that, as opposed to previous findings, by increasing the confidence margin, the attacks can be successfully transferred in most of the cases (with ASR $>$ 80\%), regardless of the specific attack algorithm considered, while the PSNR of the attacked image remains good ($>$ 30dB).
-In some cases, a slightly larger distortion is necessary to get high transfer rates, the degree of transferability that can be achieved (given a minimum PSNR for the attack) depending on the detection task and the specific model targeted by the attack.
-Future research will focus on the use of the proposed increased-confidence attack to evaluate the security of existing defences against adversarial examples, e.g. those based on randomization strategies \cite{taran2019defending, barni2020random} or defensive distillation \cite{distill}, and also to develop new more powerful defence mechanisms.
+Following some works indicating a certain lack of transferability of CNN adversarial examples in image forensic applications, we introduced a general strategy to control the strength of the attacks based on the margin between the logit value of the target class and those of the other classes.
+Based on our experiments, we can conclude that by increasing the confidence margin, the attacks can be transferred in most of the cases (ASR $>$ 80\%), regardless of the specific attacking algorithm, while the PSNR of the attacked images remains good ($>$ 30 dB).
+In some cases, a slightly larger distortion is necessary to get high transfer rates, the achievable transferability (given a minimum PSNR for the attack) depending on the detection task and the model targeted by the attack.
+Future research will focus on the use of the increased-confidence attack to evaluate the security of existing defences against adversarial examples, e.g. those based on randomization strategies \cite{barni2020random,taran2019defending}, and to develop new more powerful defence mechanisms.